Healthcare information for expatriates in the Caribbean

 The Caribbean is a region of the Americas consisting of 700 islands.
 A tourist hot spot, only less than ten percent of the total islands are inhabited.
 The chain of islands surrounds the Caribbean Sea.
 Up north, the Gulf of Mexico borders the region, while the Straits of Florida and the Northern Atlantic Ocean lies to the east and northeast.
 On the other hand, the coastline of South America is situated down south.
 With over 43 million in population, the Caribbean has strong cultural and historical connections to Africa.

 The Caribbean enjoys a tropical climate.
 Islands in the region vary from tropical rainforest, tropical monsoon, and tropical savanna.
-Costa Rica, Dominican Republic, and Puerto Rico have a tropical rainforest climate, whereas, Cuba and Colombia have a seasonally dry tropical savanna climate.
+The Dominican Republic, and Puerto Rico have a tropical rainforest climate, whereas, Cuba and Colombia have a seasonally dry tropical savanna climate.
 The wet season is from May to November, while the dry and sunny season is from December to April.
 It is important to note that hurricane season falls from June till November.
 However, the northern islands see it in August and September.

 Just like the climate, medical facilities vary from island to island.
 The Bahamas is known for its excellent healthcare since most of the retired expats live here.
 Not only that, it is a hub for most tourists and Westerners.
 Hence, expats can rely on quality healthcare here.
 On the other hand, Cuba thrives as a medical tourism industry.
 You’re likely to find better care in the capital city of Havana.
 However, when it comes to rural areas, the standards may vary.
 Other islands like Jamaica, has relatively poor medical facilities in both the private and public sectors.
 It is generally not up to par with Western standards.

 Healthcare Systems in Various Caribbean Countries for Expatriates